Happy Valley set: Josslyn Hay, 22nd Earl of Erroll

-A Scottish peer and notorious philanderer, Josslyn Victor Hay, 22nd Earl of Erroll (1901–1941) abandoned his diplomatic career in Great Britain and scandalised society when he eloped with a married woman, Lady Idina Sackville.
-The couple were married in 1923 and moved to Kenya in 1924.
-They became the unofficial 'king and queen' of 'Happy Valley' and their home, Slains (named after the former Hay family seat of Slains Castle), became a centre of social life, notorious for its orgies.
+A Scottish peer and notorious philanderer, Josslyn Victor Hay, 22nd Earl of Erroll (1901–1941) abandoned his diplomatic career in Britain and scandalised society when he eloped with a married woman, Lady Idina Sackville.
+The couple were married in 1923 and relocated to Kenya in 1924.
+They became the most celebrated of the 'Happy Valley' set and their home, Slains (named after the former Hay family home of Slains Castle), became a venue of social life, notorious for its orgies.
 Idina, Countess of Erroll, divorced him in 1929, because he was cheating her financially.
 Lord Erroll was already having an affair with married woman Molly Ramsay-Hill.
 The couple eloped.
-When Ramsay-Hill's husband found out, he hunted them down and famously horsewhipped Lord Erroll in public at Nairobi Railway Station.
+When Ramsay-Hill's husband found out, he traced them and horsewhipped Lord Erroll in public at Nairobi Railway Station.
 Erroll married Molly in 1930.
 In 1934, Lord Erroll joined Sir Oswald Mosley's British Union of Fascists (B.U.F.) and, on his return to Kenya a year later, became president of the Convention of Associations.
 Early in 1939, Erroll's wife Molly, Countess of Erroll, died from the effects of consuming a concoction of alcohol, morphine and heroin.
-On the outbreak of World War II later that year, Lord Erroll became a captain in the Kenya Regiment and accepted the post of military secretary for East Africa in 1940.
+On the beginning of World War II later that year, Lord Erroll became a captain in the Kenya Regiment and accepted the post of military secretary for East Africa in 1940.

-In late 1940, Lord Erroll met Diana, Lady Delves Broughton, the new, glamorous and much younger wife of Sir Jock Delves Broughton, 11th Baronet.
+During late 1940, Lord Erroll met Diana, Lady Delves Broughton, the new, glamorous and much younger wife of Sir Jock Delves Broughton, 11th Baronet.
 Lord Erroll and Lady Delves Broughton soon became lovers.
-Their romance was a very public one and they intended to elope.
-Delves Broughton reportedly gave his blessings.
-However, in January 1941, Erroll was found shot dead in his car in an intersection outside Nairobi.
+Their romance was a very public one.
+Delves Broughton admitted to have discussed it openly with Lord Erroll.
+However, in January 1941, Lord Erroll was found shot dead in his car in an intersection outside Nairobi.
 Although Delves Broughton was charged and tried, he was acquitted of the murder.
-Numerous books, films (including White Mischief) and articles have been written on the murder mystery and various theories have been argued; however, the murder remains officially unsolved.
+Numerous books, movies (including White Mischief) and articles have been written on the murder mystery and various theories have been argued; the murder may have been solved by material discovered in 2007 suggesting that Delves Broughton was guilty after all.

 Lady Idina Sackville

 A British aristocrat, daughter of the 8th Earl de la Warr and cousin of poet Vita Sackville-West, Myra Idina Sackville (1893–1955) scandalised society when she divorced her first husband Euan Wallace, losing the right to see her two sons, who were later killed while serving in World War II.
 Idina abandoned her second husband Captain Charles Gordon for her lover Joss Hay, the future Earl of Erroll, eight years her junior.
-Together, they moved to Kenya in 1924 and essentially pioneered the decadent lifestyle of the Happy Valley set.
+Together, they relocated to Kenya in 1924 and essentially pioneered the decadent lifestyle of the Happy Valley set.
 Idina became notorious for hosting wild parties, which included spouse-swapping and drug use.
 Stories were also told of how she often welcomed her guests in a bathtub made of green onyx and then proceeded to dress before them.
 After she and Erroll divorced, she married twice more.
 She died in 1955.